-The Petitioner states that the said land and premises were acquired by the State by order possession of the Petitioner and other co-owners and that it has not been used for any public purpose, no compensation has been paid and that representations has been made from time to time that the said land will be divested or in the alternative that alternative land from the vicinity will be provided which created a legitimate expectation in the Petitioner.
-However, by letter
+The Petitioner claims that although the land was acquired by the State it remained in the possession of the Petitioner and that it has not been used for any public purpose, no compensation has been paid and that representations has been made from time to time that the said land will be divested or in the alternative that alternative land from the vicinity will be provided which created a legitimate expectation in the Petitioner.
+However, by letter marked P8 dated 18.07.2013 the Petitioner has been asked to demolish the buildings standing on the premises.